Sudan: Anti-coup protests continue in Khartoum, Omdurman | Africanews

 Authorities have launched a major crackdown on protesters.

-In the past, both live ammunition and tear gas has been used on crowds and the country's internet and mobile signal has been knocked offline - all in efforts to keep people from gathering.
+In the past, both live ammunition and tear gas have been used on crowds and the country's internet and mobile signal has been knocked offline - all in efforts to keep people from gathering.

-Sudan has been plunged into turmoil since an October military coup upended its short-lived transition to democracy after three decades of repressive rule by former strongman Omar al-Bashir.
+The horn of Africa nation plunged into turmoil since an October military coup upended its short-lived transition to democracy after three decades of repressive rule by former strongman Omar al-Bashir.

 Al-Bashir and his Islamist-backed government were removed in a popular uprising in April 2019.